-Virdimura was a Catanese Jew and she is considered an important figure in historical-medical literature.
+Virdimura was a Catanese Jew and she is considered an important figure in historical medical literature.
 Thanks to the laws of Frederick II, she was able to study medicine in Catania after 1300.
 Viridimura became the first woman in history to obtain a degree in medicine on 7 November 1376.
 Her degree is kept in the State Archive of Palermo.
-Virdimura dedicated herself in particular to taking care of the poor, women and the needy.
-Her medical licence allowed her to carry out only these tasks.
-Being Jewish, Viridimura was educated in food discipline and personal care according to the ancient Jewish precepts.
+Virdimura dedicated herself to taking care of the poor, women and the needy.
+Her medical licence allowed her to carry out these tasks only.
+Being Jewish, Viridimura was educated in food discipline and personal care, according to the ancient Jewish precepts.

-In fact, medicine had a period of exceptional splendour in Sicily before 1942.
-Yet, an edict of 18 June 1492, proclaimed by the sovereigns of Spain Isabella of Castile and Ferdinand II of Aragon, forced the Jews to be expelled out of the country.
+In fact, medicine had a period of exceptional splendour in Sicily before 1492.
+Yet, an edict of 18 June 1492 proclaimed by the sovereigns of Spain Isabella of Castile and Ferdinand II of Aragon expelled the Jews from the country.
 French bourgeois women were also educated.

 Isabella of Castile (1451-1504) reigned with her husband Ferdinand II of Aragon following the Unification of Spain.
-Joan of Arc (1412-31) successfully led the French army on several occasions during the One Hundred Years War.
+Joan of Arc (1412-31) successfully led the French army on several occasions during the Hundred Years’ War.
 Christine de Pizan (c.
 1354-1430) was a well-known late medieval writer: she dealt with women’s issues and is still considered one of the greatest exponents of proto-feminism.
-Her book entitled The City of the Ladies did not fail to attack the general misogyny of the society of her time; while her work Le trésor de la cité des dames articulated an ideal of feminine virtue for all women on different paths of life, which ranged from the peasant’s wife up to princesses.
+Her book entitled The City of the Ladies attacked the general misogyny of society of her time; while her work Le trésor de la cité des dames articulated an ideal of feminine virtue for all women on different paths of life, which ranged from the peasant’s wife up to princesses.

-Her advice to the princesses also included the recommendation to use their diplomatic skills in order to prevent wars.
-To summerise, she states that if a neighbour or a foreign prince wants to make war against her husband for whatever reason, or if her husband wishes to make war on someone else, a proper lady will consider this carefully.
-She will take into account the great evils and the endless cruelties, destruction, massacres and finally the general damage that result from the war.
-Since the outcome is often terrible, she will ponder whether if she can do something to prevent this war (yet, always preserving her husband’s honour).
+Her advice to the princesses also included the recommendation of using their diplomatic skills to prevent wars.
+To summerise, she stated that if a neighbour or a foreign prince wanted to make war against her husband for whatever reason, or if her husband wished to make war, a proper lady would consider this carefully.
+She would take into account the great evils and the endless cruelties, destruction, massacres, and the general damage of the war.
+And, since outcome was often terrible, she would ponder ways in which she could prevent the war while maintaining her husband’s honour.

-According to the Catholic code of canon law, marriage was considered an exclusive concrete link between husband and wife.
-However, it assigned to a woman’s husband all the power and control in the relationship: husband and wife were partners, and they were the reflection of Adam and Eve.
-Even though wives had to submit to marital authority, they still managed to maintain certain rights.
-In fact, both women and men shared sexual and marriage rights, which included: the right to consent to marriage, the right to to marital duties, the right to leave a marriage when suspected of being invalid or when there was a valid reason to challenge the separation, and finally the right to choose one’s place of burial.
+According to the Catholic code of canon law, marriage was considered an exclusive concrete link between a husband and wife.
+However, it assigned to the husband all the power and control in the relationship: husband and wife were partners, and they were the reflection of Adam and Eve, however, wives had to submit to marital authority.
+They still managed to maintain certain rights, though.
+In fact, both women and men shared sexual and marriage rights, which included the right to consent to marriage, the right to marital duties, the right to leave a marriage when suspected of being invalid or when there was a valid reason to challenge the separation, and finally the right to choose one’s place of burial.

-Peasant women, slaves, and servants, in general, needed the permission and consent of their master to be able to marry; various punishments were in force if such a rule had not been respected.
+Peasant women, slaves, and servants, in general, needed the permission of their master to be able to marry; various punishments were in force if such a rule were broken.
 Marriage also allowed the couples’ social network to expand.

-The entire medieval society was essentially governed by patriarchy, and women were subjected to male control regardless of their social class.
+Medieval society was essentially governed by patriarchy and women were subjected to male control regardless of their social class.

 In fact, the life of a peasant woman was enveloped by prohibition and general limitation imposed by the opposite sex.
 Women had to submit first to their father or to the male breadwinner of the house.
-Later, if married, they were subjected to their husband, under whose guidance she remained for the rest of her life.
-The English peasant women generally could not maintain ownership of the land for a long time.
-They rarely learned an artisan occupation and even more rarely advanced beyond the position of assistants.
-They could never eventually become public officials.
+Later, if married, they were subjected to their husband, under whose control she remained for the rest of her life.
+The English peasant women generally could not maintain ownership of land for a long time.
+They rarely learned an artisan occupation and even more rarely advanced beyond the position of assistant.
+They could never become public officials.

 Peasant women were subject to numerous restrictions imposed by their feudal lords regarding their behaviour.
-If a woman turned out to be pregnant without being married or had had sexual relations outside of religious marriage, the lord was entitled to compensation.
-The control of peasant women involved considerable financial advantages for the lords; this was not motivated by the social status of women since sexual activity was not rigidly regulated, as there were couples who simply cohabitated and did not undergo any formal ceremony.
-However, this was allowed only if the Lord had given his consent.
+If a woman became pregnant without being married, or had had sexual relations outside of religious marriage, the lord was entitled to compensation.
+The control of peasant women involved considerable financial advantages for the lords; this was not motivated by the social status of women, since sexual activity was not rigidly regulated, as there were couples who simply cohabitated and did not undergo any formal ceremony.
+However, this was allowed only if the lord had given his consent.
 Even without a feudal lord involved in her life, a woman was still supervised by her father, siblings or other male family members.
 Women always had very little control over their lives.

 Some women who managed to maintain their property rights enjoyed a particular immunity.
 Moreover, some businesses (such as the production of beer), provided some independence to women workers.

 In medieval Western Europe, society and economy were essentially rural.
 90% of the European population lived in the countryside or in very small towns.
-Agriculture played an important role in supporting this type of economy, and due to the lack of mechanical devices, activities were carried out mainly thanks to human work.
+Agriculture played an important role in supporting this type of economy, and due to the lack of mechanical devices, activities were carried out mainly by hand.

 Both men and women participated in the medieval labour force and most of the workers were never paid through a salary.
 In fact, they almost always worked independently on their own land and produced the goods needed for their own consumption.
-Although peasant women worked as hard as men, they suffered many disadvantages, such as having fewer properties, various professional exclusions, and lower earnings if they ever dealt with other people’s lands.
+Although peasant women worked as hard as men, they suffered many disadvantages, such as having fewer property, experiencing various professional exclusions, and lower earnings if they ever dealt with other people’s land.